 In 1997, the Reno City Council adopted a comprehensive, long term plan to catch up on the backlog the City faced regarding street maintenance.
 This strategic plan calls for more than merely catching up on the backlog.
 It provides a long-term maintenance regimen that will prevent the City of Reno from falling behind on street maintenance in the future.

-- 16.7 million square feet of neighborhood streets have been rehabilitated.
+- 107.3 Miles of neighborhood streets have been rehabilitated

 Regional Transportation Commission (RTC)